Texas Memory Care Facilities

 Cheapest and Most Expensive Memory Care in Texas

 With a total of 945 dementia care homes in Texas, dementia care sufferers have many options to choose from when it comes to memory care.
-Dementia care in Texas costs $3,920 per month on average, depending on the part of the state where you are searching for care.
-The costs can fluctuate between $2,353 to $5,881 per month.
+Dementia care in Texas costs $3,920 per month on average, depending on the city or county in the state where you are seeking care.
+The costs can range between $2,353 to $5,881 per month.
 Here are the 5 cities in Texas with the lowest dementia care costs: Mcallen, Texas at $3,254 per month, Stephenville, Texas at $3,798 per month, Burleson, Texas at $3,843 per month, Sachse, Texas at $4,106 per month and Frisco, Texas at $4,235 per month.
 The 3 counties in Texas with lowest memory care costs are: Hidalgo county - $3,681 per month, Anderson county - $3,719 monthly cost and Erath county - $3,798 monthly.
-While these are average costs, certain facilities may cost more depending on services offered.
-Secured units are typically provided by most stand-alone Texas dementia & alzheimer’s care communities, although certain homes may include both non-secure and secure units.
+While these are average costs, some facilities will cost more depending on services offered.
+Secured units are generally offered in most stand-alone Texas dementia care facilities, however some communities may include both non-secure and secure units.

 Find memory care in Texas by your location: